RailsApps/install-rails-mac/source/index.html.md

 `$ rails new myapp --database=postgresql`

 The `--database=postgresql` parameter will add the pg database adapter gem to the Gemfile and create a suitable config/database.yml file.

-Don't use the `--database=` argument with the Rails Composer tool.
-You'll select a database from a menu instead.

 ## Deployment